Last year, I shared a fascinating story about the inter-island sloop, Eagle.

 Weeks later when the Irma II was raised, the captain’s body was found in the foredeck where he must have taken refuge.

-A funeral service and burial was held for him on November 6, 1916. ✟
+A funeral service and burial were held for him on November 6, 1916. ✟

 The condemned hull was considered a wreck and “ceased to be a British vessel”.